 Motto: Love and Service

 School Colours: Skyblue and White

-This is to serve as a guide for students and parents who want to know the category a schools in Ashanti Region when choosing senior high schools within the Region.
+This is to serve as a guide for students and parents who want to know the category of schools in Ashanti Region when choosing senior high schools within the Region.

-The BYA therefore decided to initiate the process to establish the school.
-They appealed to the traditional council who supported with them with £80.
+The BYA, therefore, decided to initiate the process to establish the school.
+They appealed to the traditional council who supported them with £80.
 Nana Yiadom Boakye II was the then President of the Berekum traditional council.

 Our Lady of Providence S. H. S is a Roman Catholic Secondary School for girls.
 It is located in Kwasibourkrom – Drobo in the Brong Ahafo Region.
 This is the Story Behind the establishment of Our Lady of Providence Girls’ SHS